openhab/openhab-addons/bundles/org.openhab.binding.hue/doc/readme_v2.md

 So (for example) the channel value `1002` ((1 * 1000) + 2) means that the second button in the device had a short release event.

-The `rotary-steps` channel value is the number of steps corresponding to the last movement of a rotary dial.
+The `rotary-steps` channel is a trigger channel.
+When the dial is turned, the channel receives a number corresponding to the number of steps of the last movement of a rotary dial.
-A positive number means the dial was rotated clock-wise, whereas a negative number means it was roated counter-clockwise.
+A positive number means the dial was rotated clock-wise, whereas a negative number means it was rotated counter-clockwise.

 ### Channels for Rooms and Zones